‘Memories are made of this…’

 Research including personal reflections, cultural representations and experience, psychological, philosophical and scientific discourse.

 A phone video of my brother Paul’s natural burial site at Gloucester cemetery.
-This song reminds me of him as it used to be played on the radio a lot when we were children and he really liked it.
+This song reminds me of him as it used to be played a lot on the radio when we were children and he really liked it.
 I thought that it fitted perfectly with the lovely spring day this year when I visited his grave with the cherry tree in front.
-This video will be part of a multi media installation that I am working on.
+This video will form part of a multi media installation/performance that is in the early stages of development.

 As the family member designated to organise his funeral, I decided that the best option true to his gentle personality and anti capitalist views was to have a natural burial.